Why Are Gas Prices So High?

 Three Causes of High Gas Prices

-Like most of the things you buy, both gas and oil prices are affected by supply and demand.
+Like most of the things you buy, supply and demand affect both gas and oil prices.
 When demand is greater than supply, prices rise.
 For example, U.S. shale oil producers increased the oil supply in 2014.
 Gas prices fell to their lowest levels in five years.
 But that shale oil boom reversed when low prices put many producers out of business.

 Gas and oil prices also rise when the value of the dollar declines.
 That's because oil contracts are all denominated in dollars.
 That's why oil prices rose between 2002 and 2014.
 The dollar lost 40 percent of its value during that time.
 Oil prices fell in 2015 and 2016.
 That's because a strong dollar allowed OPEC members to make more money while keeping supply constant.